 Szabó Ervin Library

-There are two sections to the library and I am talking about the baroque section called the Wenckheim Palace.
-It consists of countless books in Hungarian and is very antique.
-Excuse me for my pictures but I hope you get the drift of what I am intending to show.
+There are two sections to the library but all you have to visit is the baroque section called the Wenckheim Palace.
+This section is antique and consists of countless array of books in Hungarian and other languages.
+Excuse me for my pictures but I hope you get the drift of what I am intending to show!